Kaitag Dictionary §

 The first tag always indicates part of speech, with forms listed accordingly:

-• Verbs (v): imperfective infinitive (кабирга́ра "to be sitting"), optionally perfective (кабига́ра "to sit") and preterite (ка́бижив "sat").
+• Verbs (v): imperfective infinitive (кабирга́ра "to be sitting"), with optional perfective (кабига́ра "to sit") and preterite (ка́бижив "sat").

 • Adjectives (adj): may include adverbial form with stress shift (бухха́р "cold" → бу́ххал "coldly").